 What started as a series of Mosaic photo books featuring Instagram photos has really grown into a wide variety of books that you can either design yourself, or make it easy using one of their dozens (and dozens!) of custom templates.

 A softcover 8×6″ book starts at $15.99, while a premium leather book with dust jacket starts at $44.99 for a smaller size, all the way up to $114.99 for a large 14″x11″ custom photo book.

 While they do still offer some of the minimalist designs we originally loved, they have evolved to a more scrapbook-y feel, that may or may not be your cup of tea.
-However we do appreciate their specific categories for LGBTQ+ families, adoption, and family remembrance — plus Martha Stewart Mixbook designs — it really is worth a look around, especially for very reasonable prices.
+However we do appreciate their specific categories for adoption or seasonal albums — plus Martha Stewart Mixbook designs — it really is worth a look around, especially for very reasonable prices.

 Shutterfly Custom Photo Books

 (starts at $14)

 Shutterfly was one of the very first services to offer custom photo books and is still a strong — and affordable — option in our opinion, so don’t sleep on them!

 Because their background is in photo storage, they understand the value of sorting books by topic or occasion, meaning they offer ready-made templates with themes like Year in Review, Seasonal, Family, and Celebrations photo books to cover you from graduation to weddings to new babies.
 (Not necessarily in that order!)

 There’s also a lot of modern new template styles (Simply Modern shown above), as well as a new designer collection of custom photo books, with collabs from various designers and design companies — even a new “Memories That Spark Joy” book from none other than Marie Kondo.